johnchen383/silo/README.md

 ## Our Edge
 <details open>
   <summary>1.
 Rich scriptural notetaking, without the bloat</summary>
-  TBD
+  We're single-minded in our mission to make Silo the most thoughtful way to take notes on Scripture — and nothing else.
+Capture insights by verse, passage, or theme using text, voice, images, or sketches.
+Explore how your notes connect and how your thoughts deepen over time.
 </details>
 <details>
   <summary>2.
 Elegant, minimalist user-centred design</summary>
-  TBD
+  We believe beauty and simplicity matter — especially when engaging with Scripture.
+A lot of existing apps feel cluttered and unintuitive, distracting from reflection.
+Silo is designed to be the opposite: calm, elegant, and effortless, so you can focus on what truly matters — the Word itself.
 </details>
 <details>
   <summary>3.
 Community oriented</summary>
-  TBD
+  We believe Scripture is best understood in community.
+Silo makes reflection a shared experience — ask questions, share insights, and engage in thoughtful conversation through replies and reactions.
 </details>
 <details>
   <summary>4.
 Committed to free access</summary>
-  TBD
+  We're convinced that engaging with God's Word should never come at a cost.
+We endeavour for Silo to remain free for all users, for as long as it remains sustainable.
+All code is additionally open-sourced under MIT license, in alignment with this commitment.
 </details>
 <details>
   <summary>5.
 Grassroots and community driven</summary>
-  TBD
+  We want the team behind Silo to always be approachable.
+Frankly, we're convinced this is a win-win for the both of us.
+With your continual feedback and thoughts, Silo gets to be the best version it can possibly be.
+And with Silo at it's best, we can serve you better via our tooling in our joint plight to know and love God better.
+Our inbox is always open, and we'll aim to send our raw, unfiltered quarterly updates to take you on the journey.
+Learn how to get in touch below.
 </details>
 <details>
   <summary>6.
 Cross platform and portable</summary>
-  TBD
+  Silo is built to work across all major devices, both served via the web and as dedicated mobile apps.
+Data is seamlessly synced between all devices meaning that you'll never find yourself not having the right device to jot down that thought.
 </details>

 ## Getting Involved
 Silo is currently in its pilot release as we gather feedback and refine the experience before a wider launch.

-If you’re interested in what we’re building — whether that’s from a development, design, or strategy perspective — we’d love to hear from you.
+If you’re interested in what we’re building — whether that’s from a theological, development, design, or strategy perspective — we’d love to hear from you.
 You can reach us at **info.silo@gmail.com**.

 We’ll also be sharing quarterly video updates.
 To stay in the loop, [join our mailing list](#), and if you ever miss one, all past updates can be found [here](/about/updates).